Temple of Abydos: Egypt’s Sacred Site and Pilgrimage Destination

 Can visitors go inside the Osireion?

-Access is sometimes restricted, but visitors can often view it from above.
+Access is sometimes restricted due to groundwater, but visitors can often view it from above.
 Check local conditions before visiting.

 Conclusion